Did you know that you can make money at home as a virtual assistant (or “VA” as people call it)?

 - Clients to Avoid

-I take blogging courses to hone my craft – and I haven’t regretted it yet.
+I take blogging courses to hone my craft allll the time – and I haven’t regretted a single one.
 There’s something about a structured course that helps me take what I’m doing up a notch.
-So, I can’t recommend investing in yourself enough.
+So, I can’t recommend investing in this course enough.

 A Final Note!

-You can become a virtual assistant and make money online.
-Laura’s story is proof of that (not to mention it’s super inspiring)!
+You can become a virtual assistant and make money from home, on your own schedule.
+Laura’s story is proof of that.

 You don’t have to have experience (Laura didn’t).
 Like most things, hard work pays off.